lizagna/i310d-p2/README.md

 Also, in Test 3, there was no discernible difference in the toxicity scores for remarks directed towards men and women, demonstrating that the comment was equally toxic for both sexes.
 Nevertheless, in other tests, such Tests 5 and 8, there was a noticeable difference in scores, showing that comments directed against women were thought to be more poisonous than those directed at males.

+#### Conclusion

+I think that there is potentially a bias in the results as it is normailized in society for women to be the subject to negativity and toxicity in all aspects of life vs what men are subject to.
+And that inherent bias is reflected in the API through the results.
+From my personal observations women tend to recieve more negativity than men so there is more data on toxicity towards women for the API model to use a data.